cdoremus/MyNotes/Spanish Notes.md

 - almorzar - to have lunch
 dinner - la cena
 - cenar - to have dinner
+¡Què ricas! - Yummy!
 ### Spanish Dishes
-cocido madrileño - chickpea, meat and vegetable stew (Madrid region)
+- cocido madrileño - chickpea, meat and vegetable stew (Madrid region)
-Pringá: A chickpea stew from Seville, served with meat and bread.
+- Pringá: A chickpea stew from Seville, served with meat and bread.
- Gazpacho: A cold tomato soup originating from Seville, made with tomatoes, green peppers, cucumbers, garlic, and bread.
+- Gazpacho: A cold tomato soup originating from Seville, made with tomatoes, green peppers, cucumbers, garlic, and bread.
-Salmorejo: A thicker, creamier version of gazpacho, typically served with bread, ham, and egg.
+- Salmorejo: A thicker, creamier version of gazpacho, typically served with bread, ham, and egg.
+- el jamón serrano - Iberian cured ham (ES)
+- el queso manchego - Manchego cheese
+- las croquetas - croquettes
+- las patas bravas - fried potatoes with spicy sauce
+- unos tacos al pastor - tacos with split-grilled pork

+### Ordering at a restaurant
+When is breakfast served?
+Cuando se sirve el desayuno?

+What do you have to eat and to drink today?
+‽Qué tienes para comer y beber hoy?

+What is the special today?
+¿Cuál es el especial de hoy?

+What time do you have breakfast?
+¿A qué hora desayunas?

 [[#Table of Contents]]
 ## Shopping